Oracle Java Licensing and Audit FAQ Guide

 54. Can we negotiate or contest Oracle’s audit findings if we disagree?

-Yes, audit findings are not set in stone – they are often a starting point for negotiation.
+Yes, audit findings are not set in stone – they often serve as a starting point for negotiation.
 You can (and should) contest any points you believe are wrong or unfair.

-- Review and Rebut: Oracle will usually share an audit report or the list of non-compliant instances.
+- Review and Rebut: Oracle typically shares an audit report or a list of non-compliant instances.
 Go through each line if something is misidentified (e.g., Oracle flagged a Java install that was an OpenJDK install – maybe they saw “1.8.0” and assumed Oracle JDK), present evidence of that, and ask for its removal.

 - Usage Clarification: If Oracle assumes all installations are production, but you have 30 dev/test, show them proof (like system names and usage logs) and argue that those should not require a license (per OTN allowance).
 This can reduce counts.